A LEGACY OF DEPENDABILITY

 We bring expertise and passion to every project.

 Throughout the past three decades, Landtech has managed and participated in some of the most recognizable projects in Texas including the Texas Border Fence, Spaceport, and Sam Houston Tollway Ship Channel Bridge Replacement.
 On every project we strive to earn and retain the respect of our local leaders, clients, and colleagues through timely, accurate, and quality surveying services.
-We are licensed to practice surveying in Texas, New Mexico, Oklahoma, Louisiana, and Arkansas.
+We are licensed to practice surveying in Texas and Louisiana.

 Investing in our people makes all the difference.